Medications for Treatment-Resistant Depression

 Switching medicines.
 If one medicine doesn't work, your doctor will probably recommend trying another instead.

-There are a number of different classes of antidepressants, including SSRIs (like Celexa, Lexapro, Paxil, Prozac, and Zoloft) and SNRIs (like Cymbalta, Effexor, Khedezla, Fetzima, and Pristiq).
+There are a number of different classes of antidepressants, including SSRIs (like Brintellix, Celexa, Lexapro, Paxil, Prozac, and Zoloft) and SNRIs (like Cymbalta, Effexor, Khedezla, Fetzima, and Pristiq).
 Older classes of antidepressants include tricyclics (like Adapin, Aventyl, Elavil, Pamelor, and Tofranil ); tetracyclics (like Asendin, Ludiomil, Mazanor, and Remeron); dopaminergics (like Wellbutrin) and MAO inhibitors (like Emsam, Marplan, Parnate, and Nardil).
 These different types of antidepressants have different effects on the brain chemistry.
 Sometimes, switching from one class of antidepressant to another can make a difference.

 Another option is to switch from one drug to another in the same class.
 A person who wasn't helped by one SSRI could still benefit from a different one.